 How to Prevent Grounds in Your Coffee (Any Coffee Maker)

-If you’re experiencing ground coffee sediment at the bottom of your cup of coffee, then the good news is that it’s usually down to user error and easily fixed.
+If you’re experiencing ground coffee sediment at the bottom of your cup of coffee, then the good news is that it’s usually down to user error and you can easily prevent grounds in your coffee.

 In order to stop coffee grounds in your coffee, use a coarser grind, use less coffee, ensure that paper filters are wetted so that they stick to the sides of the holder, and avoid tamping the coffee unless you’re preparing espresso.
 Make sure that your equipment is always thoroughly cleaned to remove lodged coffee grounds.